saecki/crates.nvim/README.md

 __Plain text__

-Replace these fields if you don't have a patched font:
+Replace these fields if you don't have a patched font.
 ```lua
 require('crates').setup {
     text = {